kumar1987an/We_Learn_Python/README.md

 # We_Learn_Python
-This Repository is to Learn, Blog, Teach Python and related tools
+This repository is for Learning Python with a highly enthusiastic DXC Python developer community